ivadomed/ivadomed/docs/source/installation.rst

                 .. tab:: Source Installation

-                    Bleeding-edge developments are available on the project's master branch on Github.
+                    Bleeding-edge developments are available on the master branch of the project on Github.
 To install ``ivadomed`` from source:

                     ::